lesfleursdelanuitdev/mycelia-kernel-plugin-system/README.md

 # Mycelia Plugin System

-A sophisticated, **framework-agnostic** plugin system with transaction safety, lifecycle management, and official bindings for React and Vue 3.
+A sophisticated, **framework-agnostic** plugin system with transaction safety, lifecycle management, and official bindings for React, Vue 3, Svelte, Angular, and Qwik.

 ## Overview